Starnodes2024/StarnodesImageManager/HELP.md

 1. Go to File → Database Maintenance → Optimize Database
 2. Follow the prompts to repair and optimize the database

+### Path Issues

+If you encounter "File not found" errors when working with images:

+1. A path normalization utility is included to fix database path inconsistencies
+2. Run the path fixer from the command line: `python src/utilities/path_fixer.py --db-path "path/to/your/database.db" --fix`
+3. This will standardize all file paths in the database to use consistent separators

 ### Image Not Displaying

 - Check that the image file still exists at the original location